Birth Injury & Hypoxic Ischemic Encephalopathy Attorneys Discuss Surgical Medical Errors and HIE

 BIRTH INJURY & HYPOXIC ISCHEMIC ENCEPHALOPATHY ATTORNEYS HELPING CHILDREN FOR ALMOST 3 DECADES

-The award winning birth injury attorneys at Reiter & Walsh ABC Law Centers have helped dozens of children affected by hypoxic ischemic encephalopathy and cerebral palsy.
-Jesse Reiter, president of ABC Law Centers, has been focusing solely on birth injury cases for over 28 years, and most of his cases involve hypoxic ischemic encephalopathy (HIE) and cerebral palsy.
-Partners Jesse Reiter and Rebecca Walsh are currently recognized as being two of the best medical malpractice lawyers in America by U.S. News and World Report 2015, which also recognized ABC Law Centers as one of the best medical malpractice law firms in the nation.
+The award-winning birth injury attorneys at ABC Law Centers have helped dozens of children affected by hypoxic ischemic encephalopathy and cerebral palsy.
+Jesse Reiter, president of ABC Law Centers, has been focusing solely on birth injury cases for over 28 years, and most of his cases involve hypoxic-ischemic encephalopathy (HIE) and cerebral palsy.

-If your child experienced a birth injury and now has hypoxic ischemic encephalopathy, brain damage, cerebral palsy or any other long-term condition, contact Reiter & Walsh today at 888-419-2229.
-Our award winning hypoxic ischemic encephalopathy attorneys are available 24/7 to speak with you.
+If your child experienced a birth injury and now has hypoxic-ischemic encephalopathy, brain damage, cerebral palsy or any other long-term condition, contact us today at 248-593-5100.
+Our award-winning hypoxic-ischemic encephalopathy attorneys are available 24/7 to speak with you.

 Medical Errors and HIE | Anesthesia and Medical Malpractice